mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 <!-- **Limitation of asset work as a GDP**
 Note the limits of this interpretation
-While the reinterpretation of the MDA framework into a menu of GDP is practical for the elements that they want to change, it is not strictly a pattern to be implemented here.
-A tension here to be briefly explored or noted to explore later. -->
+While the reinterpretation of the MDA framework into a menu of GDP is practical for the elements that they want to change, it is not strictly a pattern to be implemented here. tension here to be briefly explored or noted to explore later. -->

 <!-- #### Circulation of peers and helpers
 This often facilitates talk aloud of design decisions and justifications.
 Cross reference playtesting -->

 <!-- ### Accessing Help and Documentation
 In the emerging community there was a variety of help available including;
 - Written documentation from the learning design via step by step tutorials
 - A series of code examples in working code playgrounds
 - Facilitator help through asking for help